laca-is/MASPY/README.md

 ## Latest changes
 	maspy-v0.2.1:
 	- New internal function to perceive environments during plans
-	- Fixed overwrting environments percieved beliefs problem
+	- Correction of the problem of overwriting beliefs perceived in the environment
 	- Better error explainations for debbuging
 	- More consive logging of system